nikhilroxtomar/MKDCNet/README.md

 ## 6. Citation
-Please cite our work if you find it useful.
+Please cite our work if you use it for your research and find it useful.

 <pre>
 @INPROCEEDINGS{tomarMKDCNet,
-  author={N.Tomar and A. Srivastava and U. Bagci and D. Jha}, title={Automatic Polyp Segmentation with Multiple Kernel Dilated Convolution Network}, year={2022}}
+  author={N.Tomar and A. Srivastava and U. Bagci and D. Jha}, booktitle={Automatic Polyp Segmentation with Multiple Kernel Dilated Convolution Network}, year={2022}}
 </pre>